BirjuVachhani/spider/README.md

 Here, first item in the list indicates to group assets of `assets/images` folder under class named `Images` and the second one indicates to group assets of `assets/vectors` directory under class named `Svgs`.

-So when you refer to `Images` class, auto-complete suggests raster images only and you know that you can use them with `AssetImage` and other one with vector rendering library.
+So when you refer to `Images` class, auto-complete suggests raster images only, and you know that you can use them with `AssetImage` and other one with vector rendering library.

 ## Multi-path configuration